DevExpress-Examples/reporting-angular-integrate-web-document-viewer/Readme.md

 [![](https://img.shields.io/badge/Open_in_DevExpress_Support_Center-FF7200?style=flat-square&logo=DevExpress&logoColor=white)](https://supportcenter.devexpress.com/ticket/details/T566419)
 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->
-# Reporting for Angular - How to integrate the Web Document Viewer in JavaScript with Angular
+# Reporting for Angular - How to integrate the Web Document Viewer in Angular App

 This example shows how to incorporate  Web Document Viewer into a client-side app built with Angular.
 The example consists of two parts: